-There are some different choice for you if you want to get to the Gyeongbokgung palace.
+There are some different choice for you if you want to get to the Gyeongbokgung Palace.

 If you depart from a destination in the city, you can choose between 109, 171, 172, 601, or 606 on the blue city bus line or the 1020 or the 7025 on the green line.
-The price for the bus’s tickets is quite acceptable so that you do not have to worry about that.
+The price of the bus’s tickets is quite acceptable so that you do not have to worry about that.

 If you do not want to be late and you want to get there early, the subway is also a good choice.
 You will take the 3 line to Gyeongbokgung station and the exit is 5.
 From there, it will take 5 minutes to walk to the palace.